-An income credit for taxpayers that employ persons who are honorably discharged veterans who served on active duty on the Armed Forces of the United States on or after September 11, 2001, and who have been unemployed for six consecutive months immediately prior to being employed by such taxpayers.
-Any tax credit claimed but not used in any taxable year to be carried forward for five (5) consecutive years and the aggregate amount of tax credits that may be awarded shall not exceed \$1,000,000.
+This is an income credit for taxpayers that employ persons who are honorably discharged veterans who served on active duty on the Armed Forces of the United States on or after September 11, 2001, and who have been unemployed for six consecutive months immediately prior to being employed by such taxpayers.
+Likewise, this bill authorizes any tax credit claimed but not used in any taxable year to be carried forward for five (5) consecutive years and the aggregate amount of tax credits that may be awarded shall not exceed \$1,000,000.
+This bill is effective January 1, 2016.